 Coroner Prevention of Future Death Reports

-Paragraph 7 or Schedule 5, Coroners and Justice Act 2009 provides coroners with the duty to make reports to a person, organisation, local authority or government department or agency where the coroner believes that action should be taken to prevent future deaths.
+Paragraph 7 of Schedule 5, Coroners and Justice Act 2009, provides coroners with the duty to make reports to a person, organisation, local authority or government department or agency where the coroner believes that action should be taken to prevent future deaths.
 This section provides a link all Prevent Future Deaths report, formerly known as Rule 43 Reports, made since 25 July 2013.

 The Mental Capacity Act 2005 is a law that protects and supports people who do not have the ability to make decisions for themselves.
 It also provides guidance to support people who need to make decisions on behalf of someone else.